wondercrazy15/lightshot-print-screen-linux-handler/README.md

 ----------------------------------------

-# If you like the script, consider donating any amount to my cryptocurrency accounts:
+# If you like the script, consider donating any amount to my cryptocurrency accounts

 **Bitcoin**
 ```